 - Evaluate the job posting: does the work and what the job offers interest you?

 - Review the qualifications carefully (education, knowledge, abilities, experience and other relevant attributes (competencies)): can you demonstrate the qualifications required for the job?

 - Familiarize yourself with the Alberta Public Service Competency Model (PDF, 357 KB).

 - The Competency Self-Assessment Questionnaire (PDF, 484 KB) is a good resource to help you identify examples of where you’ve demonstrated a competency through your past employment or other experiences.

-- Ensure your application demonstrates evidence of the required education, experience and relevant competencies.
+- Ensure your application demonstrates evidence of the required qualifications.

-- Application information can include a cover letter, resume, and/or other requested information, such as answering online questions or completing a questionnaire to demonstrate competencies.
+- Application information can include a cover letter, resume, and/or other requested information, such as answering online questions.

 Cover letter and resume

-- Tailor your cover letter and resume to describe how your qualifications match the requirements in the job posting (education, experience and relevant competencies)
+- Tailor your cover letter and resume to describe how your qualifications match the requirements in the job posting.

 - The ideal cover letter is 1 page, with 3 to 4 paragraphs of text